-The requirements of the bill apply to most political subdivisions, including a city.
-185 The bill also applies to a local government corporation, board, commission, district or authority whose members are appointed by a mayor or the city council.
+The requirements of the bill apply to most political subdivisions, including a city.192 The statute also applies to a local government corporation, board, commission, district or authority whose members are appointed by a mayor or the city council.

 What local government officers are subject to this law?